OfficeDev/microsoft-teams-library-js/CONTRIBUTING.md

 ### Adding an API that utilizes version checks for compatibility

+This option should only be used for work that meets ALL of the below requirements:

+- Work which has already been discussed with the TeamsJS devs as using this approach
+- Functionality implementations that may run in host clients that have not onboarded to the new declarative capabiity support architecture

 Here are the steps for adding an API that utilizes version checks (e.g. `if (!isCurrentSDKVersionAtLeast(captureImageMobileSupportVersion)...`):

 1. Add the API as a new capability or subcapability rather than adding to an existing capability.
 Please look at other capabilities such as [calendar.ts](packages/teams-js/src/public/calendar.ts) for examples of how to structure a capability.
 There must be an isSupported() function with every capability which is a simple boolean check for seeing if `runtime.supports` contains the capability.